nadrajak/arkanoid/README.md

 # arkanoid
-SDL2 clone of the classic 1986 arcade game *Arkanoid* by Taito written as a final project for the Programming and Algorithmics 2 course at FIT CTU.
+SDL2 clone of the classic 1986 arcade game *Arkanoid* by Taito written in C++ as a final project for the Programming and Algorithmics 2 course at FIT CTU.

 ## Demo
 <img src="https://github.com/nadrajak/arkanoid/blob/main/demo.gif" alt="Demo gif" width="100%"/>